Marketing and Advertising Graduate Programs: PhD & Master's in Alberta

 Other programs like the MBA cover the business side of marketing.
 These often touch on the tactics necessary to manage marketing campaigns and clients.
 They may also allow for greater emphasis in digital marketing analytics and market research.

-What Can You Do with a Masters in Marketing?
+What Can You Do with a Masters in Marketing and Advertising Degree?

 It’s an exciting time to pursue a career in Marketing.
 There are many unique jobs available in a variety of industries.